Wednesday, December 28, 2022

 Friday, August 19, 2022

-Biological Age may be hidden in the DNA's "Epigenetic Clock"
+Biological Age may be in the DNA's "Epigenetic Clock"

 In biological research, a clock for aging has been sought for a long time.
 Chronological age refers to the actual amount of time a person has been alive.
 Chronological age is the number of years a person has been alive.
 In contrast, biological age refers to relative aging, or life expectation, based on lifestyle factors and the predisposition to certain diseases.